Displaced Persons -

-DP Camps in Austria, L-N
+Austria DP Camps L-N

-Landeck, Land Tyrol on Inn River; (French zone); UNRRA team 148; Hungarians, some Ukrainian documentation at Shevchenko Scientific Society Library
+Landeck, Land Tyrol on Inn River; French zone; UNRRA team 148; Hungarians,

 Photo submitted by Klaus Fohringer

-Leibnitz - in Muir valley (in Südsteiermark or Southern Styria to the border Ex-jugoslawien), (British zone), Jews
+Leibnitz - in Muir valley (in Südsteiermark or Southern Styria to the border Ex-jugoslawien), British zone, Jews

 City office: Stadtamt Leibnitz